 “And we ask these things in Jesus’ name.”
-As a pastor, I’ve said those words at the close of prayers in church services countless times.
+As a pastor, I’ve said those words at the close of prayers in church services more times than I can remember.
 Even more than that, I’ve said them at the close of scores of personal prayers during my alone times with the Lord.
 But what do they really mean?
-That’s what I’ve been exploring with my last couple of posts.
+That’s what we’ve been exploring with the last couple of posts.
 Thus far we’ve established two things.
 First, praying in Jesus’ name is something only a true Christian can do.
 Second, it involves praying in submission to God’s will.

 Imagine me taking my requests to God the Father through prayer and saying, “And you have to honor my requests, heavenly Father, because this is Russell talking.”
 If angels can be sarcastic, there would probably be one standing beside the Father’s heavenly throne saying, “Ooh, we’re so impressed.”
 I mean, think about it, there are times when I can’t even get my two boys to do what I ask them to do!
 That’s why I’d be well advised to do my praying in the authority of Jesus.
 You see, that kicks everything about my prayer into a much higher gear.
 Praying “in Jesus’ name” is as different from praying “in Russell’s name” as day and night.

 Someone asks, “But just how much authority does Jesus have?”
 I’ll answer that with a Bible verse.
 Matthew 28:18 reads:

 And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.”
 (N.K.J.V.)